 - MULTIPURPOSE WELDER AND CUTTER: Cut many metals up to 1/2" thick with the 50A plasma cutting function.
 The TIG and stick welding settings also work with a variety of metals.
 Features an 50Hz/60Hz input power frequency and 85% power efficiency.

-- VERSATILE 3-IN-1 WELDING/CUTTING MACHINE: The 50A plasma cutter is used for cast iron, mild steel, copper, aluminum and more.
-The 200A TIG torch can weld magnesium, aluminum, and stainless steel.
+- VERSATILE 3-IN-1 WELDING/CUTTING MACHINE: The 50A plasma cutter is used for cast iron, mild steel, copper, and more.
+The 200A TIG torch can weld magnesium, and stainless steel.
 Use the 200A stick welder for minor welding repairs.

 - UNIQUE MULTIPURPOSE WELDING MACHINE/PLASMA CUTTER IN DESIGN & PERFORMANCE: This 200 Amp welder consumes less energy, lowering the operation cost.
 The safe and user-friendly plasma cutter doesn’t use flammable constituents, reducing exposure to risks.